 I often refer to what we have as an “Accidental Business“.
 We didn’t start out trying to create a business at home, but this type of business is so easy to get into that it just sort of happened!

-- Choose a piece of furniture in your own home you would like to transform by upholstering.
+- Choose a chair from your own home you would like to transform with upholstering.

 - Take lots of pictures of the piece before you start.